Seminar in Cross-Cultural Psychology

 -- Powdermaker, H. (1966).
 Stranger and friend: The way of the anthropologist.
 New York: Norton.

-I want to extend my gratitude to those who kindly and generously provided me with suggestions and materials for the seminar to include: Eric B. Shiraev, George Mason University; David Levy, Pepperdine University; Susan Goldstein, The University of Redlands; G. William Hill, IV, Kennesaw State University; Linh Nguyen Littleford, Ball State University; Vaishali Raval, Miami University; William K. Gabrenya, Florida Institute of Technology; materials provided by the International Association for Cross-Cultural Psychology and the Society for the Teaching of Psychology, Division 2 of the American Psychological Association
+I want to extend my gratitude to those who kindly and generously provided me with suggestions and materials for the seminar to include: Susan Goldstein, The University of Redlands; Eric B. Shiraev, George Mason University; David Levy, Pepperdine University; William K. Gabrenya, Florida Institute of Technology; materials provided by the International Association for Cross-Cultural Psychology, the Society for the Psychological Study of Culture, Ethnicity, and Race, and the Society for the Teaching of Psychology; and former students who took this course.